nabilnalakath/SearchableSpinner/README.md

 # SearchableSpinner
-An Android Spinner In Which You Can Search for an spinner item.
+An Android Spinner In Which You Can Search for a particular spinner item.
 Ideal for spinners with too many options.

 First Add this line to your dependencies in build.gradle of your app module